LC-Linkous/nanoVNA_python/README.md

 | [resume](#resume) | [save](#save) | [saveconfig](#saveconfig) | [scan](#scan) | [SN](#SN) | [sweep](#sweep) | [touchcal](#touchcal) |
 | [touchtest](#touchtest) | [trace](#trace) | [version](#version) |  |  |  |  |

-I've arranged all the commands alphabetically and distributed them evenly across the rows, filling empty cells at the end of the last row.

 ### **beep**
 * **Description:** Turn the beep on or off (but why would you want to turn it off?)